 - Many practices do not use adjustment codes properly.
-Each “reason” for making an adjustment needs to have its own specific code.
-So each PPO, and every category of other discount (e.g., senior citizen discount, professional courtesy for referral sources, etc.), and every marketing initiative that you undertake, needs its own unique adjustment code.
+Each “reason” for making an adjustment needs to have a unique code.
+So each PPO, and every other category of discounts (e.g., senior citizen discount, professional courtesy for referral sources, etc.), and every marketing initiative that you undertake, needs a unique adjustment code.
 There should be very few “miscellaneous adjustments”, and whenever one is made, staff need to make a detailed explanation in the patient notes.
-Give some extra attention to any miscellaneous adjustments on your report, and check the notes made to ensure that you agree with the basis for the adjustment, and that it does not fit within one of the defined adjustment categories.
+Give some extra attention to any miscellaneous adjustments on your report and check the notes made to ensure that you agree with the basis for the adjustment and that it does not fit within one of the defined adjustment categories.
 And if there are a fair number of miscellaneous adjustments made for more or less the same reason, this is a good time to place a label on that type of situation and create a tailored adjustment code for it.

 - The “timing differences” discussed earlier in this chapter create challenges in balancing and reconciliation.
 Situations where collections are recorded earlier or later in your practice management software than when they are received by your bank mean that it is often impossible to know by closing time today whether today is properly balanced.
 When a patient pays today by credit card, it will be several days before that payment can be confirmed

 Conversely, payments deposited by insurance companies directly in your bank account normally appear in your account a couple of days before you receive the Explanation of Benefits from that insurance company.